 Historical data indicates that the Secchi depth in the East Basin of Lac La Biche Lake has historically been Mesotrophic (some productivity, nutrients, and algae growth) to Eutrophic (high productivity, nutrients, and algae growth) based on Secchi depth with little variation through the years.
-The secchi depth ranges from 1.5 m to 2.9 m and has been less than the standard Oligotrophic Secchi depth of 4 m as shown ever since the monitoring began in 2006 (Figure 12).
+The Secchi depth ranges from 1.5 m to 2.9 m and has been less than the standard Oligotrophic Secchi depth of 4 m ever since the monitoring began in 2006 (Figure 12).
+The overall trend shows that Secchi depth is not improving with time.
 The low average Secchi depth means that the lake water has poor transparency due to suspended materials.
-The Secchi depth readings however, may not provide an exact measure of the water transparency due to various errors such as time of the day, sun's glare on the water, and eyesight of the observer.
+However, the Secchi depth readings may not provide an exact measure of the water transparency due to various errors such as time of the day, sun's glare on the water, and eyesight of the observer.